davidegat/G-PoinT/README.md

 <li>Translates topic from whatever language to English (also via GPT prompt - if not already in English).
 <li>Asks DALL-E for images using topic in English
 <li>Saves PPTX and PNG files.
+<li>Generates other files at user request: presentation script, MP3 audio of the script.
 <li>First slide will be empty for user customization

 <h3>Dependencies and libraries explained</h3>